pornin/crrl/README.md

 each.
 The code is portable (it was tested on 32-bit and 64-bit x86, and 64-bit aarch64).
 Performance is quite decent; e.g. Ed25519 signatures
-are computed in about 51500 cycles, and verified in about 114000 cycles, on an Intel "Coffe Lake" CPU; this is not too far from the best assembly-optimized implementations.
+are computed in about 51500 cycles, and verified in about 114000 cycles, on an Intel "Coffee Lake" CPU; this is not too far from the best assembly-optimized implementations.
 At the same time, use of operator overloading allows to express formulas on points and scalar with about the same syntax as their mathematical description.
 For instance, the